Sultan: History of the term

 The position of sultan continued to grow in importance during the period of the crusades, when leaders who held the title of "sultan" (such as Salah ad-Din and the Ayyubid dynasty) led the confrontation against the crusader states in the Levant.
 Views about the office of the sultan further developed during the crisis that followed the destruction of Baghdad by the Mongols in 1258, which eliminated the remnants of Abbasid political power.
 Henceforth, the surviving descendants of the Abbasid caliphs lived in Cairo under the protection of the Mamluks and were still nominally recognized by the latter.
 However, from this time on they effectively had no authority and were not universally recognized across the Sunni Muslim world.
 As protectors of the line of the Abbasid caliphs, the Mamluks recognized themselves as sultans and the Muslim scholar Khalil al-Zahiri argued that only they could hold that title.
 Nonetheless, in practice, many Muslim rulers of this period were now using the title as well.
 Mongol rulers (who had since converted to Islam) and other Turkish rulers were among those who did so.

-The position of sultan and caliph began to blend together in the 16th century when the Ottoman Empire conquered the Mamluk Empire and became the indisputable leading Sunni Muslim power across most of the Middle East, North Africa, and Eastern Europe.
+The position of sultan and caliph began to blend together in the 16th century when the Ottoman Empire conquered the Mamluk Empire and became the indisputable leading Sunni Muslim power across most of West Asia, North Africa, and Eastern Europe.
 The 16th-century Ottoman scholar and jurist, Ebüssuûd Mehmet Efendi, recognized the Ottoman sultan (Suleiman the Magnificent at the time) as the caliph and universal leader of all Muslims.
 This conflation of sultan and caliph became more clearly emphasized in the 19th century during the Ottoman Empire's territorial decline, when Ottoman authorities sought to cast the sultan as the leader of the entire Muslim community in the face of European (Christian) colonial expansion.
 As part of this narrative, it was claimed that when Sultan Selim I captured Cairo in 1517, the last descendant of the Abbasids in Cairo formally passed on the position of caliph to him.
 This combination thus elevated the sultan's religious or spiritual authority, in addition to his formal political authority.

 During this later period, the title of sultan was still used outside the Ottoman Empire as well, as with the examples of the Somali aristocrats, Malay nobles and the sultans of Morocco (such as the Alaouite dynasty founded in the 17th century).
 It was, however, not used as a sovereign title by Shi'a Muslim rulers.
 The Safavid dynasty of Iran, who controlled the largest Shi'a Muslim state of this era, mainly used the Persian title shah, a tradition which continued under subsequent dynasties.
 The term sultan, by contrast, was mainly given to provincial governors within their realm.